 As coronavirus impacts financial markets, discover the analysis of our experts

-Therefore, we keep our cautious stance on risk assets and we continue to focus on the most resilient stocks, i.e. stocks of least indebted companies, which are mainly found, in terms of investment styles, among quality stocks, low-volatility stocks and growth stocks, and, in terms of sectors, among healthcare, consumer staples and information technology.
+- On the equity market, these companies are mainly found, in terms of investment styles, among quality stocks and growth stocks, and, in terms of sectors, among healthcare, consumer staples and information technology.

 - On the bond market, it is preferable to give priority to investment-grade bonds (sovereign and corporate) as financing costs still support companies with sound financial records to tap the debt market.